-We share core doctrines with the Roman Catholic Church (RC) as confessed in the Apostles Creed, the Nicene Creed, and the Athanasian Creed.
+With the Roman Catholic Church (RC)we share core doctrines as confessed in the Apostles Creed, the Nicene Creed, and the Athanasian Creed.
 Furthermore, the RC is in dialogue not only with the Anglican and the Eastern Orthodox, but also with some Reformation churches.
-As we face an increasingly relativistic postmodern culture, hostile to anything Christian, we find we have much in common with Roman Catholicism, so much we see ourselves as allies rather than as enemies.
-We work together in the "Right to Life" movement.
-We all applauded Pope John Paul II's rigorous pro-life stance - he fought against abortion, embryonic stem-cell research, and what he called "the culture of death."
-We also gave our approval when he stood up against the secular revolution by teaching the sinfulness of homosexuality, extra-marital sex, and pornography.
+As we face an increasingly relativistic postmodern culture, hostile to anything Christian, we have so much in common that we see ourselves as allies rather than as enemies.
+We work together in the Right to Life Movement.
+We applaud the Pope John Paul II's rigorous pro-life stance.
+He fought against abortion, embryonic stem-cell research, and what he called "the culture of death."
+He stood up against the secular revolution, teaching the sinfulness of homosexuality, extra-marital sex, and pornography.
+Yet there is a theological divide which cannot be bridged.

-Yet there is a theological divide, which cannot be bridged: the role of the Virgin Mary in the plan of salvation clearly shows where the RC and the Churches of the Reformation differ.
+The role of the Virgin Mary in the plan of salvation clearly shows where the RC and the Churches of the Reformation differ.
 And this despite recent efforts of some Protestant theologians to build bridges.
-For example, David Yeogo, professor of systematic theology at Lutheran Theological Seminary in Columbia, South Carolina, argues that not only is Mary inseparable from the plan of salvation in the Word becoming flesh, which should be obvious, but that she has a continuing relationship with the Church as prototype, mother, and "archprophet."
-Protestants, of course, want to know the basis for all these Marian doctrines as proclaimed by the RC, so many still believe Mariology is synonymous with Mariolatry (idolatry of Mary).

-They have a point.
+For example, David Yeogo, professor of systematic theology at Lutheran Theological Seminary in Columbia, South Carolina, argues that not only is Mary inseparable from the plan of salvation in the Word becoming flesh, which should be obvious, but that she has a continuing relationship with the Church as prototype, mother, and "arch-prophet."
+Since Protestants ask where is the basis for all these Marian doctrines as proclaimed by the RC, many still believe Mariology is synonymous with Mariolatry.
+And they have a point.
 In the teachings of the RC Mary is inseparably linked with the Lord.
 "Mary's Faith has special relevance today," declared the lead editorial in The Catholic Register (Aug.
 12,1989).
-In 1997 Newsweek reported on an international petition campaign, signed by millions of Roman Catholics, asking Pope John Paul II to declare as dogma the Virgin Mary's titles of "CoRedemptrix, Advocate, and Mediatrix of all Grace."
+In 1997 Newsweek reported on an international petition campaign, signed by millions of Roman Catholics, asking Pope John Paul II to declare as dogma the Virgin Mary's titles of Co-Redemptrix, Advocate, and Mediatrix of all Grace.
 The drive was endorsed by more than 500 bishops, including 42 cardinals.
 Dr. Mark Miravelle, one of the leading voices of the Co-Redemptrix movement in the United States, said it denotes "Mary singular and unique sharing with her Son in the saving work of redemption for the human family."